Otto Frank

-Otto Heinrich Frank (12 May 1889 – 19 August 1980) was a German businessman who later became a resident of the Netherlands and Switzerland.
-He was the father of Anne and Margot Frank and husband of Edith Frank, and was the sole member of his family to survive the Holocaust.
-He inherited Anne's manuscripts after her death, arranged for the publication of her diary as "Het Achterhuis" in 1947 (known in English as The Diary of a Young Girl), and oversaw its adaptation to both theater and film.
+Otto Heinrich Frank (12 May 1889 – 19 August 1980) was a German businessman, and the father of Anne Frank.
+He edited and published the first edition of her diary in 1947 (subsequently known in English as The Diary of a Young Girl) and advised on its later theatrical and cinematic adaptations.
+In the 1950s and the 1960s, he established European charities in his daughter's name and founded the trust which preserved his family's wartime hiding place, the Anne Frank House, in Amsterdam.

 Early life

-Otto Heinrich Frank was born into a liberal Jewish family.
+Otto Heinrich Frank was born into a German Jewish family.
 He was the second of four children born to Alice Betty (née Stern, 1865–1953) and Michael Frank (1851–1909).
 His elder brother was Robert Frank, and younger siblings were Herbert Frank and Helene (Leni) Frank.
 Otto was a cousin of the furniture designer Jean-Michel Frank and a grandson of Zacharias Frank.
-His father originally came from the town of Landau, and moved to Frankfurt in 1879, marrying Alice Stern in 1886.
+His father originally came from Landau, and moved to Frankfurt in 1879, marrying Alice Stern in 1886.
 Alice and Michael Frank placed value on a middle-class education.
-Otto had music lessons, learned to ride a horse and visited the theatre and opera regularly.
+Otto had music lessons, learned to ride a horse and visited the theater and opera regularly.
 The Frank family enjoyed a large circle of friends, and kept a welcoming home.
 Otto studied economics in Heidelberg from 1908 to 1909 and had a work experience placement at Macy's Department Store in New York City thanks to a college friend his age, Nathan Straus Jr. However, after leaving for New York, he had to return home briefly because of his father's death in September 1909, before once again leaving for the United States.
 He returned to Germany two years later in 1911.